sheilasyahira/github-final-project/CONTRIBUTING.md

 Welcome Contributors!

 Thank you for considering contributing to the centralized repository.
-All contributions, bug reports, bug fixes, documentation improvements, enhancementas and ideas are welcome.
+All contributions, bug reports, bug fixes, documentation improvements, enhancements and ideas are welcome.

 However, this document outlines the guidelines for contributing to the development of Shipping Rates and Calculations.